chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 ---

 # Computer Vision for the Military
-For the past few years, I’ve kept current on developments in the machine learning (ML) world through courses and interest groups.
+For the past few years, I’ve kept current on developments in machine learning (ML) through courses and interest groups.
 One thing I’ve noticed is that a lot of success stories were recycled from the business world.
 Although there are many potential military applications, especially for intelligence, these generally can’t be shared publicly due to security.
 Yet, there are open source datasets that can easily be repurposed for high-payoff military applications.
 I thought it might be useful to showcase how quickly one can develop a prototype for a problem statement of interest to the military using an open source dataset.

 ## Military Application: Intelligence, Surveillance, and Reconnaissance
 One area of artificial intelligence (AI) that is of immense value for Intelligence, Surveillance and Reconnaissance (ISR) is **computer vision** (CV).
 CV greatly enhances operators' efficiency in exploiting image and video data, thereby increasing their capacity to pursue other higher-value lines of work.
 The idea of applying CV for ISR is not new.
 Published in 1987, [this paper](https://pdfs.semanticscholar.org/b1b9/5e3a74e6b8952bcd286393a6bd23f09a5836.pdf) proposed that AI and signal processing could be used to better understand images.